bli25/RSEM_tutorial/README.md

 2. Building references from a set of transcripts.
 If we only have a *de novo* assembled transcriptome, we have to build references directly from transcripts.
 In this case, if we want to quantify gene-level expression, we need to provide RSEM a map from isoforms to genes using the `--transcript-to-gene-map` option.
 RSEM is also able to quantify allele-specific expression.
 To quantify allele-specific expression, we need to build RSEM references from phased sequences and provide RSEM a map from phased haplotypes to isoforms and then to genes using the `--allele-to-gene-map` option.

- Download [mouse transcripts and the associated mapping file](https://www.dropbox.com/s/ie67okalzaw8zzj/mouse_ref_building_from_transcripts.tar.gz?dl=0) to `ref`, and untar the tarball by
+ Download [mouse transcripts and the associated mapping file](https://www.dropbox.com/s/387tw1so8uua06p/mouse_ref_building_from_transcripts.tar.gz?dl=0) to `ref`, and untar the tarball by

  ```
  tar -C ref -xzf ref/mouse_ref_building_from_transcripts.tar.gz
  ```

  You should see two files: `mouse_ref.fa` and `mouse_ref_mapping.txt`. `mouse_ref.fa` is a multi-FASTA file containing all Ensembl mouse transcripts.
-Each transcript's identifier is a concatenation of its transcript_id and transcript_name (separated by a '_' sign). `mouse_ref_mapping.txt` is a mapping from transcripts to genes.
+Each transcript's identifier is a concatenation of its transcript_id and transcript_name (separated by `_`). `mouse_ref_mapping.txt` is a mapping from transcripts to genes.
 As shown in the snippet below, each line of the mapping file contains a gene identifier and a transcript identifier.

  ![mouse_ref_mapping.txt snippet](images/ref_mapping_snippet.png)